justjohnd/workflow/MERN Project Initiation.md

    - The promise constructor takes two parameters, `resolve()` and `reject()`.
 The above example does not have a `reject()` parameter defined.
 Note that technically, the arguments could be called anything.
    - `resolve()` is called when the `setTimeout` function is finished.
    - A promise must always pass and return a result variable
+* An **async** function is a function declared with the async keyword, and the **await** keyword is permitted within it.
+The async and await keywords enable asynchronous, promise-based behavior to be written in a cleaner style, avoiding the need to explicitly configure promise chains.
+* The **try...catch** statement marks a block of statements to try and specifies a response should an exception be thrown.
-* * Bracket notation must be used when property names are to be dynamically determined (when the property name is not determined until runtime).
+* Bracket notation must be used when property names are to be dynamically determined (when the property name is not determined until runtime).
+* **Hashing** performs a one-way transformation on a password, turning the password into another String, called the hashed password.
+“One-way” means that it is practically impossible to go the other way - to turn the hashed password back into the original password.
+* * A **salt** is random data that is used as an additional input to a one-way function that hashes data, a password or passphrase.
+* The **bcrypt** hashing function allows us to build a password security platform that scales with computation power and always hashes every password with a salt.

+## Express functions
+* The `res.status()` function set the HTTP status for the response.
+* The `express.json()` function is a built-in middleware function in Express.
+It parses incoming requests with JSON payloads.
+It is instantiated by `app.use(express.json())` in the server file (See server.js section below).

 # Project Initiation